drvonnjerryxlii/organize/README.md

 > ## Market Research
 - - -

-This analysis is informed by several informal user research interviews with volunteer coordinators, both inside and outside of the Ada organization; Ada volunteers including regular TAs, guest lecturers, and special capstone volunteers; a few expert Outlook users; and some Ada staff members.
+This analysis is informed by several informal user research interviews with volunteer coordinators, both inside and outside of the Ada organization; some Ada staff members; Ada volunteers including regular TAs, guest lecturers, and special capstone volunteers; and a few expert Outlook users.
 These interviews may have been affected by personal biases including my experiences as a long time volunteer and as a former non-profit board member and volunteer organizer & my lack of experience with performing user research.

 Once the minimum viable product is complete, I intend to perform a second round of interviews -- this time incorporating usability tests.
 The feedback from this round of interviews will inform the remainder of development.
-Further rounds of usability interviews will be incorporated as necessary to ensure product meets user needs.
+Further rounds of usability interviews will be incorporated as necessary to ensure product meets user needs and effects of bias are minimized.

 ### Competition